 The Admissions Committee will review each submitted portfolio and assess the probability of academic success and may prescribe coursework and remediation activities as conditions for enrollment.
 All portfolios must be submitted 30 days prior to the beginning of the desired term of attendance.

 Students from the Federated States of Micronesia (FSM)

 In addition to the above admissions requirements, students from the Federated States of Micronesia are required to demonstrate English language proficiency by:

-- English proficiency as demonstrated by achieving 500 on the paper-based TOEFL, or 70 on the internet based TOEFL; a score of 6 on the IELTS; satisfactory completion of level 112 in an English Language School; or receiving a grade of “C-” or better in WR 121 from a U.S. college or university.
+- English proficiency as demonstrated by achieving 500 on the TOEFL, or 61 on the Internet-based TOEFL; a score of 5 on the IELTS, and satisfactory completion of level 112 in an English Language School.

 New Student Checklist

 - Completed the “College Preparatory Subject Requirements” section on your application.

 - Requested official test scores to be sent to this institution.